- PAYMENT DUE DATES, BALANCES AND OTHER IMPORTANT PAYMENT INFORMATION IS AVAILABLE ON CAMPUSNET.

 - Dishonored Checks

-If a check or e-check payment presented to CSU is returned by the bank for any reason (insufficient funds, closed account, stop payment, etc.) the returned check, along with a $30.00 returned check fee will be charged to the student account for whom the payment was presented.
-A $30.00 fee is assessed for each returned check regardless of the check amount.
+If a check or e-check payment presented to CSU is returned by the bank for any reason (incorrect account information, insufficient funds, closed account, stop payment, etc.) the returned check, along with a returned check fee up to $30.00 will be charged to the student account for whom the payment was presented.
+The $30.00 fee is assessed for each returned check regardless of the check amount.
 If an account indicates a history of returned checks, or a student fails to clear the check within 30 days, the University may suspend a student's check writing privileges.
 Please note that placing a stop payment on a check submitted to CSU as payment does not constitute a formal withdrawal from the University or cancelation of registration.
 Your student account may be assessed a late payment fee if your returned item causes your student account not to be paid by the tuition due date.

 Foreign Checks and Wire Transfer Payments